ark-network/arkdev.info/docs/learn/clark.md

 Instead of using a covenant primitive, which allows deterministic encoding of child transactions and encoding them inside the output scripts of the parent output.
-This is very practical because it means that the ASP can encode commitments to these transactions and then send them to the users who can in their turn deterministically verify that all the correct child transactions have been committed.
+This is very practical because it means that the Server can encode commitments to these transactions and then send them to the users who can in their turn deterministically verify that all the correct child transactions have been committed.